 Should I buy expensive engine oil?

-One advantage to using premium engine oils (blended with the right amount of moly and other friction modifier additives) is that they will provide additional fuel economy benefits over a basic conventional or even a synthetic oil.
+One advantage of using premium engine oils (blended with the right amount of moly and other friction modifier additives) is that they will provide additional fuel economy benefits over a basic conventional or synthetic oil.
 You can expect an increase of 3-5% MPG and sometimes even more over lesser oils.
 Some oil companies (like Schaeffer) have even documented this benefit (conducted at independent testing facilities) for their customers.
 The savings achieved by stopping less often at the fuel pump is a benefit we can all appreciate.

 Another benefit you should expect is strong detergency.
-High detergency will keep your engine clean and reduce varnish, gunk and sludge.
-It's common sense, and you know that by keeping your engine cleaner it will perform better.
-The oil will flow better providing all the benefits it is designed for.
+High detergency will keep your engine clean and reduce varnish, gunk, and sludge.
+It's common sense, and you know that by keeping your engine cleaner, it will perform better.
+The oil will flow better, providing all the benefits it is designed for.

 Here's the bottom line.
 When your oil lasts twice as long, it actually costs the same or less to use.
 After you factor in the cost of the new filter and the value placed on your time and effort, you are time and money ahead.
 And don't forget about the fuel savings.

-Buying and using a premium oil like Schaeffer's, is probably one of the least expensive maintenance and smartest items on your "to do" list.
+Buying and using a premium oil like Schaeffer's, is probably one of the least expensive maintenance and smartest items on your "to-do" list.

 Hmmm, that bargain oil might not be such a bargain after all!

-Here is a Schaeffer oil youtube video link to a million mile gas engine tear down: https://www.youtube.com/watch?v=hDF1zcaxrNU.
+Here is a Schaeffer oil youtube video link to a million-mile gas engine teardown: https://www.youtube.com/watch?v=hDF1zcaxrNU.

-Buy1Oils sells all of the Schaeffer's engine oils.
+Buy1Oils sells all of Schaeffer's engine oils.
 Whether you need 1 quart or multiple pails or cases, you can purchase premium Schaeffer oils at stores.buy1oils.com

-Have you ever had a million mile engine?
+Have you ever had a million-mile engine?
 Would you like to?